Mobile Advertising: Awareness, Attitudes, and Behaviors

 Looking at the numbers in Figure 3, you see a majority of people tolerate them.
 A smaller percentage of people actually admit to liking them and finding them useful!

 We’ve explored awareness and attitude factors concerning mobile ads.
 Now, what do people actually do when ads inevitably appear?
 This is where the rubber hits the road …

 Behaviors: What Do People Actually Do With Ads?
-The most interesting survey data involves how people respond to mobile advertising., especially given their stated attitudes and feelings towards them.
+The most interesting survey data involves how people respond to mobile advertising, especially given their stated attitudes and feelings toward them.
 Although most of us don’t want to be advertised to, we still engage with and are receptive to advertising – offline or digital – when it’s done right.
 Want it or not, it is here.
-And it is influences our behaviors.
+And it is influencing our behaviors.
 More than half of respondents say they click or tap a mobile ad for more information at least once per month – and as much as once per day.

 What Does It All Mean?
 Your Ad Should Go Here.

 What did the survey reveal?
 First, while mobile ads may be annoying, at times we do find them useful, whether we admit it or not.
 We engage and receive mobile ads when – as with all advertising – they deliver the right message to the right person at the right time.